gares/vscoq-language-server/dm/README.md

   its execution.
 It knows which Coq sentences change the parser and which sentences bracket a proof.
 A schedule is built incrementally, as sentences are discovered.
 The component holds a notion of dependency among sentences which is used to invalidate upon change.
-This component is internal.

 - [parTactic](parTactic.mli) implements the `par:` combinator based on SEL.
-  This component is internal.

 - [delegationManager](delegationManager.mli) implements an OS agnostic way to delegate a job to a worker process.